franzbu/EnhancedSpaces.spoon/README.md

 - (2) right middle ninth of screen -> 'b11'
 - (3) middle third, upper two cells -> 'c5'

-Let us further assume that you would like to use modifierSnap2 with the keys 'j', 'k', and 'l' to achieve that; then your 'init.lua' would look like this:
+Let us further assume that you would like to use modifierSnap2 with the keys 'j', 'k', and 'l' to achieve that; then you would add the following lines to your 'init.lua':

 ```lua
   ...